aws-samples/aws-serverless-workshops/Auth/1_UserAuthentication/README.md

 1. Visit `/register` path of your Cloud9's website to go to the registration page.

 1. Input your e-mail address, phone number with `+country_code` first preceeding the number, as well as your password twice.
 For a US-based phone number, an example would be `+14251234567`.

+	> Your password must include 8 characters, including uppercase and lowercase characters, and at least 1 number and 1 special character.

 1. Choose **Let's Ryde** to submit registration.